Draft/tentative syllabus for the MIT course offering in Spring 2018 — Updated February 9, 2018, sure to change!

 Then, we will cover the programming fundamentals discussed in chapter 4, including functions and scope, iteration, types and polymorphism, and the conditional.
 The double() function introduced in the reading, and so far only considered from the “outside,” will be considered in light of these fundamentals and its inner workings will be explained.

 Corresponds to chapter 5.
 We will discuss how computing is introduced and presented as cultural; we will also do in-class exercises to understand programming fundamentals better.
-A very introductory sketch of object-oriented programming will be presented.
+The book presents a very introductory sketch of object-oriented programming, which we will not have time for in an hour.

 Assigned for next week: Complete all of the exerices in the text.
 For discussion in class, the free project is to write a “starter program” of no more than 280 characters in Python 2.7.
 You get to choose what aspects of computation you wish to foreground and how you would like to introduce computing to those new to programming.